Smile Because It Happened

 Life is a process of letting go.
 Treat this painful period as practice.
 Let go of that niggling hope and start the grieving process.

-You will know when the sun comes out for you too, as it invariably will.
+You too will know when the sun comes out again for you.

 This is important because the fact that these things are not happening now does not change the fact that they happened.
-Try to recall these experiences not with regret and yearning for more, but for gratitude that you had them at all.
+Recall these experiences not with regret, but with gratitude.
+Some people have never had the blessing of a relationship, but you have.

-Some people have not ever had the blessing of having been loved, and nobody has ever had your particular experiences.
-These memories are yours and no one else’s, and they are yours forever.
-Treasure them, and whisper a word of thanks to the universe for sending them your way.
+Now these memories are yours forever.
+No one can take them from you.
+Treasure them, and whisper a word of thanks to God or the universe for sending them your way.
 If you can bring yourself to, nod a brief ‘thank you’ to your ex as well.

 The other group gains strength from knowing that if they recovered once, they can recover again.
 This allows them to push fear aside and dare to once again love like it’s never going to hurt.
 Their willingness to be vulnerable endears them to others.
 They still childishly believe in love and encourage others to do the same.